gabrielmaialva33/yol-benicio/README.md

 ## 📖 About

-**YOL-PROJECT** is a web application for Benício Advogados, designed to provide a modern and efficient platform for legal services management.
+**YOL-BENICIO** is a web application for Benício Advogados, designed to provide a modern and efficient platform for legal services management.

 ## 💻 Technologies